-Section 16(a) of the Securities Exchange Act of 1934 ("Exchange Act") requires directors, executive officers, and persons owning more than 10 percent of a Company's class of equity securities registered under Section 12 of the Exchange Act to file reports on a timely basis on the initiation of their status as a reporting person and any changes with respect to their beneficial ownership of such equity securities with the SEC.
-Executive officers, directors and greater than 10 percent stockholders are required by SEC regulations to furnish those companies copies of all Section 16(a) forms they file.
+Section 16(a) of the Exchange Act, requires directors, executive officers, and persons owning more than 10% of any class of a company's equity securities registered under Section 12 of the Exchange Act to file reports on a timely basis on the initiation of their status as a reporting person and any changes with respect to their beneficial ownership of such equity securities with the SEC.
+Executive officers, directors and greater than 10% stockholders are required by SEC regulations to furnish those companies copies of all Section 16(a) forms they file.

-Our records reflect all reports which were required to be filed pursuant to Section 16(a) of the Exchange Act were filed on a timely basis.
+Our records reflect that all reports which were required to be filed pursuant to Section 16(a) of the Exchange Act were filed on a timely basis during the year ended December 31, 2018, with the exception of two Form 4 filings related to one transaction for each of Louis Matis and Stephen Yoder, and one Form 4 filing related to two transactions for Allan Reine, each of which were inadvertently filed two days late on February 26, 2018.